vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 A problem remains: what is the object that Siva holds first in his raised right ´ and then in his left hand?
 Erosion of the object in all three panels hampers its identificatioṇThe earlier view that saw in these panels the depiction of the Daks.a myth naturally interpreted this object as the sacrificial cake (purod. āś), seized from the sacrifice, but this could apply to the second and third panels only (E 2 & 3), not to the first one (E 1), in which the object is shown by Siva. ´ 26

-25 SPS 167.75: īrs.ayā munibhir liṅgam. tasya devasya tan mahat | vim¯uḍhaih. pātitam. vyāsa devadāruvanāśrame k
+25 SPS 167.75: īrs.ayā munibhir liṅgam. tasya devasya tan mahat | vimūḍhaih. pātitam. vyāsa devadāruvanāśrame k

 26 Cf. below, n.
 57 on p.
 595.